 3. Carb-Counting Is Not The Same as Low-Carb Diet

 To balance your blood glucose level, you need to take in the right amount of carbs, not just low or absolute minimum levels.
-For example, Atkins diet recommends eating 20 grams of carbohydrate a day.
+For example, the Atkins diet recommends eating 20 grams of carbohydrate a day.
 Depending on your carb needs, that may be too low for you.

 Again, your goal is to keep your carb intake in your goal range.

-Eliminating nor putting extreme limit on your carbohydrate intake may not be all that healthy for you and appropriate for your diabetes treatment.
+Eliminating nor putting an extreme limit on your carbohydrate intake may not be all that healthy for you and appropriate for your diabetes treatment.

 There you have it!
 I hope you now understand what each type of diabetes is and few ideas on its treatment methods.
 Again, whether you have it or not, these techniques can be applied as part of your healthy eating approach to better your health.
-At best, it can prevent the chronic disease and control it should you have it already.
+At best, it can prevent chronic disease and control it should you have it already.